Midlife Career Change: How to Reinvent Yourself

 Once you have validated your direction through experiments, start building skills and credentials while still employed.

 Learn only what the gap requires.
-If your skills audit shows that 72% of what you need is already in your toolkit (the McKinsey average), focus exclusively on the remaining 28%.
+If your skills audit shows that most of what you need is already in your toolkit (consistent with McKinsey's skill adjacencies research), focus exclusively on the gaps.
 Use the three-level classification:

 | Gap type | What it means | What to do |